 The needles on the cedar pine grow in bundles of two.
 They are slender, soft, and twisted, usually a dark green but occasionally slightly gray.
 Needles remain on the tree for up to three seasons.

 Once the trees are about 10 years old, they begin producing seeds.
 Seeds grow in reddish brown cones that are shaped like eggs and bear small thorny prickles on the tips.
 They remain on the trees for up to four years, providing a valuable source of food for wildlife.

 Planting Cedar Pine Hedges

-A cedar pine hedge will be attractive, strong and long lived.
-It will not provide a uniformly-shaped line of pine trees for a hedge, as the branches create irregular crowns.
-However, the branches on cedar pines grow lower than many other species, and their strong roots stand up to wind.
+A cedar pine hedge will be attractive, strong, and long-lived.
+It will not provide a uniformly shaped line of pine trees for a hedge, as the branches create irregular crowns.
+However, the branches on cedar pines grow lower than many other species, and their strong roots stand up to the wind.